MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing: C Implementation Details

 \textbf{Evaluation Datasets.} \textbf{GovReport}~\cite{gov_report} is a long-form summarization dataset consisting of U.S. government reports paired with expert-written summaries.
-It is publicly available at \href{https://huggingface.co/datasets/launch/gov_report}{\texttt{https://huggingface.co/datasets/launch/gov\_report}}.
+It is publicly available at \href{https://huggingface.co/datasets/launch/gov_report}{\url{https://huggingface.co/datasets/launch/gov\_report}}.
 We use it to benchmark summarization quality and stress-test long input handling.
 Average document length exceeds 2,000 tokens, making it suitable for evaluating memory-intensive generation. \textbf{QMSum}~\cite{zhong2021qmsum} is a query-based meeting summarization dataset comprising multi-party meeting transcripts with user-specified queries and corresponding abstractive summaries.
-Available at \href{https://github.com/Yale-LILY/QMSum}{\texttt{https://github.com/Yale-LILY/QMSum}}, it tests both summarization and task-oriented comprehension under long-context inputs. \textbf{DuReader}~\cite{he2017dureader} is a Chinese machine reading comprehension dataset with over human-annotated question-answer pairs from Baidu search logs.
+Available at \href{https://github.com/Yale-LILY/QMSum}{\url{https://github.com/Yale-LILY/QMSum}}, it tests both summarization and task-oriented comprehension under long-context inputs. \textbf{DuReader}~\cite{he2017dureader} is a Chinese machine reading comprehension dataset with over human-annotated question-answer pairs from Baidu search logs.
 It covers open-domain QA with a range of answer formats.
 We use the English-translated version and evaluate factual correctness.
-The dataset is hosted at \href{https://github.com/baidu/DuReader}{\texttt{https://github.com/baidu/DuReader}} . \textbf{Multi-News}~\cite{fabbri2019multi} is a multi-document summarization dataset containing news articles from multiple sources clustered around the same event, with human-written summaries.
-It is accessible at \href{https://github.com/Alex-Fabbri/Multi-News}{\texttt{https://github.com/Alex-Fabbri/Multi-News}}.
+The dataset is hosted at \href{https://github.com/baidu/DuReader}{\url{https://github.com/baidu/DuReader}}. \textbf{Multi-News}~\cite{fabbri2019multi} is a multi-document summarization dataset containing news articles from multiple sources clustered around the same event, with human-written summaries.
+It is accessible at \href{https://github.com/Alex-Fabbri/Multi-News}{\url{https://github.com/Alex-Fabbri/Multi-News}}.
 This dataset evaluates the model’s ability to synthesize content across multiple documents and is especially useful for benchmarking performance on broad-context summarization.

 To construct realistic evaluation workloads, we align request arrival traces--which provide only timestamps and arrival rates--with benchmark datasets that contain task-specific input contexts but no temporal information, pairing each incoming request with a sampled context to form a complete sequence of timestamped, content-rich requests.